 Interactive Demonstration - An interactive demonstration generally consists of a teacher manipulating (demonstrating) a scientific apparatus and then asking probing questions about what will happen (prediction) or how something might have happened (explanation).
 The teacher is in charge of conducting the demonstration, developing and asking probing questions, eliciting responses, soliciting further explanations, and helping students reach conclusions on the basis of evidence.
 The teacher will elicit preconceptions, and then confront and resolve any that are identified.
-The teacher models appropriate scientific procedures at the most fundamental level, thereby helping students learn implicitly about inquiry processes.
-See sidebar story 2 for an example of an interactive demonstration.
+The teacher models at the most fundamental level appropriate scientific procedures, and thereby helps students learn implicitly about inquiry processes.